qiboteam/qibocal/doc/source/tutorials/advanced.rst

 an arbitrary post-processing analysis.
 This is one of the main advantages of this API compared to the cli execution.

-The history, that contains both the raw data (added with ExecutionMode.ACQUIRE) and the fit data (added with ExecutionMode.FIT) can be accessed:
+The history, that contains both the raw data (added with :attr:`qibocal.auto.mode.ExecutionMode.ACQUIRE`) and the fit data (added with :attr:`qibocal.auto.mode.ExecutionMode.FIT`) can be accessed:

 .. code-block:: python